 Enhancing the The New School’s capacity for socially-engaged learning and scholarship by rebuilding a knowledge hub

-The pre-existing platform was a beta site constructed on Squarespace with various platform-based inherent shortcomings on both the content and design fronts.
+The pre-existing platform was a beta site constructed on Squarespace with various inherent platform-based shortcomings on both the content and design fronts.
 Overall, there was also a lack of understanding about different user groups and their goals & expectations from the online platform.
 Preliminary research and initial usability testing helped map out some of the challenges and opportunity areas.

 As part of the core team, I helped create the project work plan as well as the research plan.
 I also conducted various research activities.

 - Content + Product Research—Audit other New School digital properties; Internal and external landscape analysis; Content audit

 - Organizational + Audience Research—Semi-structured interviews with 7 faculty, 25 students and 3 partner organizations; Usability Testing to evaluate the existing platform; Card sorting to rethink the information architecture.

 Learnings from the interviews with the three key user groups—the faculty, students and partner organizations were distilled and translated into the following goals, needs and aspirations persona framework.
 These insights helped guide the redesign.

 PROTOTYPING AND TESTING